25 Years of Satellite Data Shows Global Warming Is Accelerating Sea Level Rise - Slashdot

 Learn to swim!
 See you down in Arizona bay!

-yes, but few care (Score:3, Informative)
+yes, but few care (Score:4, Informative)

 If ppl want to stop this, then ALL NATIONS MUST STOP.
 Not just 1 or 2.